 And more than that, their generosity is contagious.
 Giving makes us feel good; and when we feel good, we’re better at making those around us feel good, too.

 Giving doesn’t have to be about grand gestures, and it definitely doesn’t have to be about money.
 Of course giving to charity is a perfect way to make a difference, but there’s also so many other things that you could do without even realising it!

 Give your time: Volunteering is a great way to give.
 The University and the Students’ Union both have plenty of opportunities to help you find the right kind of volunteering for you.
 And, if you don’t have the time or space to commit to regular volunteering, check out the volunteer days where you can give a few hours on a specific day working on a specific project.

 Give a compliment: Yes that’s right, even paying someone a compliment or sharing some thoughtful words can make a difference to someone’s day.
-Strike up conversation with a stranger, talk to someone you admire or just send a nice text to brighten someone’s day.
+Reach out to family members, talk to a friend or just send a nice text to brighten someone’s day.
 Trust us – you’ll wish you did it more!

 For more information on the six ways, see Student Support.